Online Master of Management - Entrepreneurial Hospitality Specialization

 The curriculum for Freeman’s online Master of Management with an Entrepreneurial Hospitality specialization is designed to build a foundation in core business disciplines as they relate to the hospitality industry while building specialized knowledge through course work in new product development, new venture planning, international business practices, strategic consulting, experiential design and real estate development.
 Courses are taught by our award-winning faculty as well as industry experts and are designed to support a wide variety of career paths, both within and beyond the hospitality industry.

 You will take two courses in each eight-week session, letting you focus on each business discipline and gain mastery of the materials.
 Our innovative hybrid model allows the flexibility of an online program complemented by two optional in-person learning experiences and opportunities to grow your network with industry leaders.
+Dates are tentative and subject to change.

 - Developing your own business plan.
 This open-ended project will be customized to align directly with your future professional goals, giving you a truly individualized educational experience.
 During the January intensive, you’ll be introduced to the elements of a business plan, and throughout the program, you’ll learn how to incorporate course knowledge to create a professional document and pitch deck for use in your own venture or as a portfolio piece to show to prospective employers.
 This experience culminates in the final week of the program where you will pitch your idea to a panel of industry experts and investors.